Bus Rallies and Shows

 Owned by well-known restorer and Eastern Counties enthusiast Patrick Burnside, this is Eastern Counties LC556 a Bristol SC4LK which entered service in 1959.
 Rescued from a scrapyard in the 1970s, it was kept at various sites until Patrick acquired it in 1993.
 Like the Crossley shown above, its restoration was eventually completed this year.
 A work of art, and congratulations to Patrick.
 Finally another Museum exhibit;

 VF 8157 is a Chevrolet LQ with a Bush & Twiddy body, and dates back to 1930.
 Operated by Mulleys from 1940, the vehicle is actually a combination of two, and the present body is not the original.
-Rescued by preservationists in 1959, its actually pedigree is a little murky but the condition in which it is now displayed brilliantly demonstrates the classic style of coach available in the 1930s for trips to the coast or works outings.
+Rescued by preservationists in 1959, its actual pedigree is a little murky but the condition in which it is now displayed brilliantly demonstrates the classic style of coach available in the 1930s for trips to the coast or works outings.
 A magnificent exhibit.

 For more details of the Ipswich Transport Museum see there website here, and many thanks to Owen for sending me the pictures.